Last updated 12/06/2020 at 10:01.

 If you already receive benefits and your income has changed you should update your council for your housing benefit and report the changes to universal credit.
 Shelter Scotland has a letter you can use to let the council know your circumstances have changed so they can update your housing benefit.
 If you receive Universal Credit, you can report a change in circumstances through your online Universal Credit account.

 On 7th April, the First Minister announced that a £5 million package of emergency financial support is being put in place to help university and college students facing hardship.
+In June, this was complemented by a further £11.4 million of discretionary funds available through colleges and universities.
 Speak to your college or university for information on how to apply.

 If you're an employee and can't work because of the coronavirus